 - Arms for mounting the heads to read computer storage devices

-- Sheilds against radio frequency interference
+- Shields against radio frequency interference

 - Circuit boards